|Miss J. Talbot|

 Students will follow schemes of work linking directly to the formal elements of art.
 This is intended to provide learners with fundamental artistic skills and knowledge.
 The delivered units of work are exciting and engaging, intended to stimulate creativity and promote expression.
 The use of various media has been incorporated into the scheme of work, to introduce learners to a variety of materials.
 Themes such as colour, identity and surrealism will be explored.

-In Year eight, students will be building on their existing knowledge.
+In year 8, students will be building on their existing knowledge.
 They will engage in a scheme of work which allows them to explore the formal elements at a deeper level.
 Our boys will learn techniques required to strengthen and improve painting, drawing, and three dimensional modelling.
 In Year eight, artist analysis will be introduced.
 Students will be encouraged to evaluate their work and the work of others.
 Themes such as still life, portraiture and urban art will be explored.

-As students choose their options in year nine, this year is used as a preparatory year for GCSE.
+As students choose their options in year 9, this year is used as a preparatory year for GCSE.
 Students will follow a scheme of work which allows them to engage with all four of the assessment objectives used at GCSE level.
 These being: AO1: Develop ideas through investigations, demonstrating critical understanding of sources, AO2: Refine work by exploring ideas, selecting and experimenting with appropriate media, materials, techniques and processes, AO3: Record ideas, observations and insights relevant to intentions as work progresses and AO4: Present a personal and meaningful response that realises intentions and demonstrates understanding of visual language.
 Themes such as cakes and sweets and mythical creatures will be explored through the theme of ‘All Creatures Great and Small’.